40476/this-is-broken/README.md

+# i need help with update script (let me know in the discussions tab via github)

 # BakChat version 1.4.0 config update

 BakChat is a multipurpose & lightweight chat application written in nodeJS.
 BakChat has a very similar Ui and backbone compared to "LowChat", then I decided to make it better...
 AND LOOK AT IT NOW